HiKey

 dmesg | grep -i voltagefor undervoltage warnings. - Mali GPU not working: check

-dmesg | grep malifor driver loading; verify kernel includes Mali driver (proprietary blob required for full 3D); some distributions ship only open-source Panfrost driver (limited support for Mali-G71). - USB devices not detected: verify sufficient power available (add powered USB hub if multiple devices); check
+dmesg | grep malifor driver loading; verify the kernel includes the Mali driver, since the proprietary blob is required for full 3D; some distributions ship only the open-source Panfrost driver, which has limited support for Mali-G71. - USB devices not detected: verify enough power is available, and add a powered USB hub if several devices are attached; check

-dmesg | grep drmfor display errors; some images default to serial console and disable HDMI ' check kernel command line in bootloader. - Services failing after update: use
+dmesg | grep drmfor display errors; some images default to serial console and disable HDMI, so check the kernel command line in the bootloader. - Services failing after update: use

 Common mistakes